intel/pcm/WINDOWS_HOWTO.md

 If you do not want or cannot compile the msr.sys driver you might use a third-party open source WinRing0 driver instead.
 Instructions:

-1. 1.Download the free RealTemp utility package from [http://www.techpowerup.com/realtemp/](http://www.techpowerup.com/realtemp/) or any other free utility that uses the open-source WinRing0 driver (like OpenHardwareMonitor [http://code.google.com/p/open-hardware-monitor/downloads/list](http://code.google.com/p/open-hardware-monitor/downloads/list)).
+1. Download the free RealTemp utility package from [http://www.techpowerup.com/realtemp/](http://www.techpowerup.com/realtemp/) or any other free utility that uses the open-source WinRing0 driver (like OpenHardwareMonitor [http://code.google.com/p/open-hardware-monitor/downloads/list](http://code.google.com/p/open-hardware-monitor/downloads/list)).
-2. 2.Copy WinRing0.dll, WinRing0.sys, WinRing0x64.dll, WinRing0x64.sys files from there into the PCM.exe binary location, into the PCM-Service.exe location and into c:\windows\system32
+2. Copy WinRing0.dll, WinRing0.sys, WinRing0x64.dll, WinRing0x64.sys files from there into the PCM.exe binary location, into the PCM-Service.exe location and into c:\windows\system32
-3. 3.Run the PCM.exe tool and/or go to step 6 (perfmon utility).
+3. Run the PCM.exe tool and/or go to step 6 (perfmon utility).

 Known limitations: